 Secure access to company resources is yet another challenge.
 For example, remote access to a company’s internal networks may have been limited to a fraction of employees.
 Suddenly, access must be granted to the full workforce, increasing the risk of password abuse and credential-related attacks.
 There will also be a sudden need for security policies such as two-factor authentication and access monitoring controls.

 Phishing attacks are among the largest security risks that companies face on a regular basis.
 These attacks range from targeting an administrator through a seemingly benign email with the goal of penetrating the company’s internal resources to malware diverting payment transactions to threat actors.
 Companies use numerous methods to block these types of attacks, such as verifying the sender.
 With a new unprecedented amount of emails and requests—all online—such verification procedures are bound to fall between the cracks.

 Companies with mature security teams are now focusing on controlling shifting workforce habits.
 Smaller companies, however, will have a more difficult time, and can lack the necessary know-how and human resources.
 With the world’s reliance on the supply chain, companies are dependent on their suppliers’ security.
 Hackers are aware of the limitations of securing the whole supply chain and will start targeting companies with the goal of penetrating upstream partners.

-With the right tools, policies and procedures in place, organizations can be assured that the cyber posture of their company and third parties remains strong.
+With the right tools, policies and procedures in place, organizations can be assured that they can defend themselves against COVID-19 cyber scams and that the cyber posture of their company and third parties remains strong.